Worship services – Sunday and Wednesday

 focus a sharing of bread and wine, remembering Jesus who said, “Do this to remember me”.

-7am: Straight from A Prayer Book for Australia.
+7am: The beauty of the Anglican Liturgy from A Prayer Book for Australia.

 Many people love this quiet, reflective service, rich in symbolism and sacredness, followed by raisin toast/toast in St Peter’s Café (The Hall).